 - Repeat this counting until the entire window of time (for example, 11:45 a.m. to 1 p.m.) has been completed.

-Here’s an example of what your chart may look like for a time span from 11:45 p.m. to 1 p.m. (your chart, of course, would cover a longer time span; this is a condensed version).
+Here’s an example of what your foot traffic chart may look like.
+This is for a time span from 11:45 p.m. to 1 p.m. (your chart, of course, would cover a longer time span; this is a condensed version).

-If you have multiple locations to check out, you can repeat this process for each spot and then compare the locations and consider the best times to operate in each place.
+If you have multiple locations to check out, you can repeat this process.
+Look at foot traffic for each spot and then compare the locations and consider the best times to operate in each place.
 Many trucks are in large enough cities to conduct lunch and dinner operations five days a week without repeating a single location each week, whereas others operate the same amount of time but park in only one or two locations each week.

 If you find the perfect street spot to operate your truck, but the spot gets taken long before the time period you plan to operate, you can hold the parking spot with another car until your food truck arrives.
 This way you’re guaranteed a spot for the day.